kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/budgeting_the_use_of_articles_when_writing_english_articles.md

 date: 2020-08-16 14:23:25 -0800
 last_updated: December 26, 2020
 tags: [foreign_languages]
-summary: "Today we are discussing a little bit of grammar on the elegant use of articles (i.e., the indefinite articles a/an and the definite article the).
+summary: "Today we are discussing a little bit of grammar on the elegant use of articles (i.e. the indefinite articles a/an and the definite article the).
 In my view, excessive use of articles generally distracts readers from the major train of thought, with a cluttered and fragmented writing style.
 In my view, we should care about readers' feelings by moderating our use of articles when writing in English."